How to Make Chicken, Beef Broth and Veggie Broth on the Cooktop

 Then I add carrots, onion, celery, garlic, peppercorns and Herbs de Provence.
 Herbs de Provence is a combination of savory, thyme, rosemary, lavender and fennel.

-I bring the ingredients to a boil, place the lid on, turn the heat down to simmer and I go to bed!
+I bring the ingredients to a boil, place the lid on, turn the heat down to a very low simmer and I go to bed!
 When I wake up in the morning I check it and usually let it simmer a few hours more.
 I let mine simmer anywhere between 18-24 hours.
 Then I strain it through a screen colander, add sea salt and voila!
 I have broth.
 Really not much work since it simmers while you sleep and live your life!

 After broth is completely cooled I either make soup, drink it, or place broth in mason jars and freeze.
 I take them out and thaw them as I need them.
 You can also fill an ice tray with broth and freeze so you have one ounce portions for small jobs.
 I like the ice trays with lids…I don’t like leaving my broth open in the freezer:) Notice how much richer my broth is than store bought.
-Next week: homemade chunky chicken veggie soup made with this stock!

 Helpful hints: Makes approximately 14-16 cups broth.
 Keep in mind the measurements do not have to be exact.
 I don’t measure the water, I just add it till it completely covers the chicken and is a few inches below the rim of the stock pot.
 Sometimes I use more or less carrots and celery depending on what I have on hand.
 Click here to learn to make beef broth.
 To make veggie broth follow the recipe below using 12 cups water and omit the bones.
 Instructions for making broth in crock pot below.
 Keep in mind most crock pots don’t hold as much water as a stock pot.